zMynxx/gitops-enterprise-q-and-a/README.md

 ## What is the correct way of migrating an Application between 2 ArgoCD instances without downtime?

-- **✔️ Deploying the application to the second cluster, removing finalizers from the first instance only and removing it from the first instance**
+- Deploying the application to the second cluster, removing finalizers from the first instance only and removing it from the first instance
 - Removing finalizers from the first instance, deleting the application and then deploying it again on the second instance
 - Removing the application from the UI of the first instance using the orphan prune propagation
-- Any of the above procedures will have the same end result
+- **✔️ Any of the above procedures will have the same end result**

 ## Does Argo CD support multi tenant Kubernetes clusters?